kifuan/shirasu/README.md

   await use_now_wrong_type()
   ```

-  To keep the code simple, everything should be `async`, and the annotations of injected parameters **cannot be a string**(e.g. using the string `"datetime"` as the annotation for parameter `now` cannot work).
+  To keep the code simple, everything should be `async`.

+  The annotation of each injected parameter **cannot be a string**(e.g. using `"datetime"` as the annotation for the parameter `now` is incorrect).

   They should be real types because the injector will check if they are correct.

 + Addon System, without the need of ensuring import orders.